Anthony West (motorcyclist): 2014

 In 2014, West remained again with QMMF Racing Team, this time partnered by Spanish rookie Roman Ramos.
 Both raced in the Italian Speed Up.

 West started very well the season, finishing the first five races in points positions, with a best of 7th place at the American GP.
 While Ràmos always struggled with the Speed Up (he never scored points) West was always fighting for points and he was the best Speed Up rider in a field almost dominated by Kalexs.

 At the Dutch TT, West qualified in a poor 23rd position out of 34 riders.
 But in a wet-drying race where most riders struggled, West once again showed his amazing wet ability and climbed up in first position, to win his second career world championship win, once again in the Dutch TT after his 2003 win.
 He was the first non-Kalex rider to win that year.
 Only two other non-Kalex riders won a race that year, both on a Suter.
 He climbed up to 8th position after that win.

-He rarely scored points again after that Dutch win, and he finished in 12th position with 72 points.
+West rarely scored points again after that Dutch win, and he finished in 12th position with 72 points.
 He scored 3 more points than rookie Sam Lowes, so he was the best Speed Up rider that season.

 West was confirmed once again to ride with the QMMF team for the 2015 season.

 2015

 In 2015, West was partnered this time by a more competitive rider than the others, Spain's Julián Simón.

 This time West's performance were not so good.
 He often struggled in qualifying and he always had to regain positions in the race, going to the limits and retiring more often than previous years.

 Tensions with the team didn't help and when West was finally in the midpoints positions, he was sacked by the team after the San Marino GP.
 He was replaced by Mika Kallio.

-He did not race the remaining five races and he finished the season in 22nd position, with 30 points.
+West did not race the remaining five races and he finished the season in 22nd position, with 30 points.
 His best races were at Austin and a wet Silverstone, where he finished 7th in both occasions.